Paleontology in Florida: Florida Fossil Permit Program

 Since the 1980s, under Florida Statutes chapter 1004, citizens have been able to acquire a $5 permit from the University of Florida's paleontological department to collect fossils.
 Through this permit, regular citizens may collect fossils from sovereign submerged lands and, at the end of one year, report all collected fossils to the department.
 If after 60 days the Florida Museum of Natural History who administers the program does not request any fossils to be donated, ownership of the specimens will transfer to the finder.

 Through collaborative efforts, Florida has enjoyed a major scientific boon from work between professionals and amateurs.
 Although the Florida Museum of Natural History (FLMNH) has the authority to request fossils be donated, the museum has never taken a fossil from a finder by force.
 Instead, the museum has operated from a position of mutual respect for amateur paleontologists which has resulted in strong amateur-professional relationships and led to many new discoveries to science through the program.

 In 2025, international news broke of a discovery by a pair of divers who under the fossil permit program had found a rare, 500,000 year old Irvingtonian site in northwest Florida.
 This discovery would not have been made without the Florida Fossil Permit Program as the location was very remote.

 Many have drawn comparisons between the Fossil Permit Program and the Isolated Finds Program which formerly existed in Florida and allowed for citizens to collaboratively collect and report isolated artifacts.
 The Isolated Finds Program, or IFP, existed from 1996-2005 and was seen by most to be a success.
-However, mostly due to a few disgruntled high ranking archaeologists, even in the face of public outcry, the Isolated Finds Program was discontinued.
+However the Isolated Finds Program was discontinued.
 This had an immediate effect of developing a rift between professional archaeologists and amateur fossil/artifact collectors.
 Unlike the Florida Fossil Program which has seen several important citizen-led discoveries over the last 20 years, the cancellation of the Isolated Finds Program has led to nearly no significant archaeological discoveries being reported in the same time frame.